IMPORTANT INFO REGARDING DELIVERY (THE CONCEPTS APPLY TO ALL FREIGHT SHIPMENTS, NOT JUST KILNS)

 When the driver delivers your kiln, please do not be intimidated.
 We understand this is probably one of the few times you will ever receive freight, so be calm and take your time.
 The driver will wait 10-15 minutes for you to do the inspection.
 If you've paid for a liftgate and they've arrived without one, tell them to come back with one.
 If you are a residential customer and they have not made an appointment, and it's really a bad time for you, ask them to come back.
 Usually the drivers are cool, but sometimes they're in a hurry or rude.
 Do not allow the driver to pressure you to sign if you are not ready.
 (To be fair, there are fees that kick in if you take too long.
 You can't take 45 minutes to clean out your garage and make space while the driver waits.
 But in thousands of shipments, we have NEVER had a driver charge extra for a customer who took too long to receive a kiln.)

 Do not be casual about your responsibilities during delivery, Do not assume that something will be OK.
 If you have a concern, check it out then right then.
 If you're not able/allowed to do that, document everything you are seeing that concerns you (that you could not investigate further) before signing.
 Do not trust the driver if he tells you something will be OK.
 He is not the carrier's claims department.
 He is the driver, and it is his job to get the load delivered.
 If you are unsure, and it is during our business hours, call us.
-888-513-5303.
-If you have a bad feeling, or the kiln looks damaged and you are not sure what to do, tell the driver to come back, and call us and tell us you did that.
+855-994-2233.
+If you have a bad feeling, or the kiln looks damaged and you are not sure what to do, tell the driver to come back, and then call us.
 Take pictures of what concerns you, and email them to us.

 If for ANY reason you are unable to inspect the shipment to your satisfaction (for example if the driver is pressuring you), write "subject to inspection" (along with every other concern you have about the kiln) on the delivery receipt before signing it.
 If you are uncomfortable even doing this, tell the driver to come back and then call us.